fcato/academic-kickstart1/content/authors/admin/_index.md

 - Visitors
 ---

-Farrah Cato is an Associate Instructor of Literature at the University of Central Florida.
+Farrah Cato is an Associate Instructor of English at the University of Central Florida.
 Her research and teaching interests include Women's Speculative Fiction, Magical Realism, Material Culture, World Literature, and American Literature, especially 19th century American Women's texts and slave narratives.